UK will not mourn death of Russian general killed in Moscow attack, No 10 says

 He added: “As the Prime Minister said just yesterday, Russia could put an end to this conflict today.
 It is Russian aggression that is causing this conflict and the ongoing suffering of the Ukrainian people.”

-Sir Keir is currently in Estonia for a meeting of the Joint Expeditionary Force (JEF), a military coalition of several European countries.
+Sir Keir is currently in Estonia for a meeting of the Joint Expeditionary Force (JEF), a military coalition of several European countries, and met his Estonian counterpart ahead of the summit.

-There he will visit British troops serving on the Baltic nation’s border with Russia, who are working to deter malign threats.
+Asked during the visit whether he supported Ukraine in covert attacks of Russian officials on their home soil, the Prime Minister would not directly answer.

+“We must stand with Ukraine.
+I think that is a developing situation,” he replied.

+Sir Keir added: “But this morning’s discussion was very clear about the strategic need for Nato to stand, as we do, with Ukraine in this critical period.”

-It follows his meeting with Norwegian prime minister Jonas Gahr Store in Bergen on Monday, where the pair pledged continued support for Kyiv.
+The JEF summit follows Sir Keir’s meeting with Norwegian prime minister Jonas Gahr Store in Bergen on Monday, where the pair pledged continued support for Kyiv.

 In what appeared to be a plea to incoming US President Donald Trump, Sir Keir has said it would be a “big mistake” if Ukraine’s allies did not continue to give it the “strongest” support.